-R.Jampol Project(s) will present an exhibition of new work by artist Nick Kline.
-The exhibition “Newark will see it Through” will be on view from Friday, September 5 – Sunday, October 12, 2014.
-A reception for the artist will be held on Friday, September 5, 2014 from 6-9pm.
+R.Jampol Project(s) will present an exhibition of work by artist Brian Adam Douglas also known as ELBOW-TOE.
+The exhibition “Liner Notes” is curated by curator Amy Young and will be on view from Friday, October 17 – Sunday, November 2, 2014.
+A reception for the artist will be held, Saturday, October 18, 2014 from 6 – 9 pm.

 “I have always found the subway to be one of the most private places in the city.
 In a town that is always on the move, the trains provide a brief reprieve from the hustle and bustle on the surface.”

 The subway is a place where one can collectively let their guard down and for ELBOW-TOE a platform to explore psychological drawing.
 He uses time on the train to push form, using distortion and exaggeration to reveal the inner character sensed in the person sitting directly across from him.
 ELBOW-TOE finds that working in such an intimate space requires a huge amount of focus for the pen to flow and that this vulnerability allows greater empathy for the subject that he will draw.